Avinodh/3DJ/README.md

 # 3DJ - A browser based gesture controlled music remixer that uses the MYO gesture bracelet, LEAP motion sensor and Spotify's Echo Nest API to let user's remix music in their browsers.

-- TOP 10 BEST APPS AT PENN APPS 2015 -
+- TOP 10 BEST APPS AT PENN APPS 2015
-- SPOTIFY API PRIZE WINNER-
+- SPOTIFY API PRIZE WINNER

 An Oculus Rift was also used in our demo to provide a real-time visualization of the music.